 - Proposal & treatment (due a few weeks ago)

-- Script - NOTE: I'm extending the due date to next Monday in lecture AT THE VERY LATEST.
+- Script - Due by Friday AT THE VERY LATEST.

 - 2 full weeks left to work on final projects